Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

 ### Character Dynamics
 The evolving economic landscape influences character interactions and motivations.
 Characters like Cipher, who advocate for equitable resource distribution, may find themselves at odds with traditionalists who resist change.
 This tension can drive plot developments and highlight the ethical dilemmas surrounding AI integration in the economy.

-## Overview of Economic Systems and AI Integration
+## Overview of Economic Systems and AI Integration with UBC Framework

 ### Integration of AI in Economic Systems and Case Studies